Jump to section

 Develop a family crisis plan

-Think about how this plan may be adjusted if you have children with special needs.
-Speak with the school to address these concerns and include any accommodations in your 504 plan or Individualized Education Plan (IEP).
+Consider how this plan may be adjusted if you have children with special needs.
+Speak with the school to address these concerns and include any accommodations in your 504 or Individualized Education Plan (IEP).

 Continue to build open communication with your child

-Discuss who they consider their most trusted adult if you happen to be unavailable during a crisis.
+Discuss who they consider their most trusted adult if you are unavailable during a crisis.
 If you become aware that you’re another child’s trusted adult, be prepared to act quickly if they need you, and know that your relationship could be life-saving to them.

 Talk with your children about their worries and concerns at the start of the school year and throughout the year.
 What we fear as adults may not be what is worrying our children.
 It’s often simpler things like using a combination lock, navigating a new campus, or finding someone to sit with at lunch.